Returning to School After a Long and Interesting Turn at Remote Learning

 You may be familiar with the old adage, “The only thing consistent in our world is change.”
 After being out of school since March of 2019 to return to a hybrid half-day model last April, we are now back to full days at school.
 Originally, I thought that we would be through this pandemic in a matter of months.
 As I am writing this, there is yet another resurgence of COVID cases.

 We are beginning to see that at least in our Kent School District, returning to school does not seem to be a super spreader event.
 Having noted that, we are still taking many precautions to prevent the spread of this virus.
 These precautions include those common to our greater community such as mask-wearing and social distancing.
 Other precautions are specific to school, such as no strenuous indoor PE activities, desks spaced at least 3 feet apart (to the greatest extent possible), and no more than two students in a restroom at a time.
 Families can do their part by reinforcing with their children the importance of these precautions.

 Because we are finding that specific guidance to schools change (there’s that word again) abruptly, we maintain an approach of adaptability.
 You can monitor the guidance schools must follow and the steps we are taking to keep everyone safe and healthy by visiting our Kent School District’s website’s home page and clicking on the Return Safely icon or by simply visiting: https://www.kent.k12.wa.us/ReturnSafely

-School is also about your child’s social and emotional health.
+School continues to address your child’s social and emotional health.